About Us

 We hope that when you step on court it’s to enjoy yourself.
 Unsportsmanlike conduct on court such as taunting your opponent, dangerous aggression, belligerent intimidation, disrespecting the referee, intentional infractions or other ‘win-at-all-costs’ behavior are contrary to the spirit of the game and MUST be avoided by all players.
 It is expected that the same code of conduct be applied to spectators as well.

-The BC Honda Vancouver Squash League is an adult league that encourages the participation of juniors.
+The VSL is an adult league that encourages the participation of juniors.
 Captains should be aware that there are issues, primarily around the socializing side of league that may need to be addressed when juniors are playing in an adult oriented league.
 It is the responsibility of the Captain/Club Rep to be aware of these issues and to make all expectations known to the junior(s) playing on the team.

 The VSL Season

-The BC Honda Vancouver Squash League starts play in the early Fall and ends in the Spring.
+The VSL starts play in the early Fall (usually the first weekend of October) and ends in the Spring (April or May).

 Costs to Join

-The BC Honda Vancouver Squash League charges each team $190 for the season.
+The VSL charges each team $190 for the season.
 The fees cover administrative costs, prizes and the season-ending “Wrap Party” for all participants.
 The VSL presents their budget each year at the AGM where it is ratified by the membership.

 ___________________________________________________________

-The BC Honda Vancouver Squash League (BCH VSL) is a separate entity from Squash BC and from Quick Draws.
-Quick Draws is a program used to keep statistics and as a ranking system for Squash BC, for the VSL, and for other squash leagues.
+The VSL is a sanctioned event of Squash BC but is separate from SportyHQ.
+SportyHQ is a program used to keep statistics and as a ranking system for Squash BC, for the VSL, and for other squash leagues.

 Board Structure